SungHoHong2/Leetcode-Experiment/hard/Trapping_Rain_Water/README.md

         # set the answer
         # set the stack
         # iterate the heights
-            # loop the stack until a hole is detected
+            # loop the stack until a hole is covered
                 # pop the height that serves as the bottom from the stack
                 # finish the loop if there are no more left heights to compute area
                 # calculate the distance